 Over the past 20 years, the U.S./Mexico border region has held great appeal to manufacturers wishing to capitalize on the NAFTA free trade agreement by developing twin-plant “maquiladora” facilities or shelter operations.
 Throughout this time, companies large and small, local and multi-national, have turned to ScottHulse Law Firm’s international trade attorneys for assistance in navigating the complexities of doing business in a rapidly growing and ever-changing cross-border marketplace.

-We have offices strategically located in El Paso and San Antonio, Texas, and Las Cruces, New Mexico, providing a strong presence in the U.S./Mexico international trade corridor.
+We have offices strategically located in El Paso, Texas and Las Cruces, New Mexico, providing a strong presence in the U.S./Mexico international trade corridor.
 Our International Trade and Cross-Border Business lawyers provide legal services in connection with international mergers and acquisitions, international business transactions, international compliance issues, immigration, and cross-border disputes.
 The experience of ScottHulse international business attorneys enables the Firm’s International Trade and Cross-Border Business group to provide clients with legal representation not only in U.S./Mexico matters, but also in matters involving other countries around the world, such as China and European Countries.

 Our heritage in the Borderplex and our extensive work on behalf of numerous clients engaged in cross-border business have enabled us to develop strong institutional knowledge of Mexico laws and regulations, including customs and import/export laws.
 Our Mexico Law practice group, which includes attorneys licensed in Mexico, enhances our cross-border capabilities, enabling us to provide clients the convenience, efficiency and effectiveness of single-source, dual representation in both the U.S. and Mexico.
 Our dual representation in both the U.S. and Mexico enables clients to consolidate and streamline oversight, coordination and implementation of their U.S./Mexico legal activities, thus easing the challenges of doing cross-border business.